-Maciej Granat is a Polish pianist and composer, based in Glasgow.
+Maciej Granat is a Polish pianist, composer and choir conductor living in Scotland.
 He regularly performs as a soloist and chamber musician in Poland, Italy, Germany, USA and UK.
-He toured the USA several times and performed at Carnegie Hall in New York City.
+He toured the USA and performed several times at Carnegie Hall in New York City.
 He gave the Polish premiere of Joaquin Rodrigo's Piano Concerto and performed Kabalevsky's 2nd Piano Concerto with the RSNO in Glasgow.
+He has been collaborating with renowned ensembles such as The Red Note Ensemble and Birmingham Contemporary Music Group.
 His recordings of Kabalevsky's piano music were broadcast on BBC3 radio.
 Maciej was also the recipient of the Royal Conservatoire of Scotland prestigious Emergent Artist programme and held the Young Artist in Residence post.

-Maciej has been playing the piano since the age of four.
+Maciej started playing piano when he was four with his first teacher, his aunt Bożena Łanowska.
 He studied in Katowice in Prof. Joanna Domanska’s class, in Birmingham where his teachers were Malcolm Wilson and Philip Martin and continued his studies in Glasgow at the Royal Conservatoire of Scotland, where he received his Master of Music degree with distinction under the tutelage of Jonathan Plowright.

 Download Maciej's biography in English: